bpmn-io/bpmn.io/src/blog/2023/007-form-js-1.5.md

 ## Wrapping Up

-This is just the tip of the iceberg, if you want to have a full overview of the changes, feel free to browse through our [full changelog](https://github.com/bpmn-io/form-js/blob/master/packages/form-js/CHANGELOG.md#140).
+This blog post is just the tip of the iceberg.
+If you want a complete overview of the changes, feel free to browse through our [full changelog](https://github.com/bpmn-io/form-js/blob/master/packages/form-js/CHANGELOG.md#140).

 Did we miss anything?
 Did you spot a bug, or would you like to suggest an improvement?
 Reach out to us via [our forums](https://forum.bpmn.io/), tweet us [@bpmn_io](https://twitter.com/bpmn_io), or file an issue you found in [the form-js issue tracker](https://github.com/bpmn-io/form-js/issues).